 David Burrow has long been interested in speech and drama.
 In high school he won numerous awards in speech categories ranging from Literary Program to Original Oratory to Humorous Acting to Radio News Commentary.
 He also played the leading role of the Stage Manager in Thorton Wilder's classic Our Town.

 As an adult Mr. Burrow became active in the Countryside Community Playhouse in Algona (an organization which has since disbanded).
-He has appeared in two of their productions of Dickens' A Christmas Carol, as the Ghost of Christmas Present and as Bob Cratchit.
+He appeared in two of their productions of Dickens' A Christmas Carol, as the Ghost of Christmas Present and as Bob Cratchit.
 He had the lead as a villain ("that human skunk Pinkham Mudstone III") in the melodrama The Belle of Bisbee, but his favorite role was as the drunk old critic Axel in Larry Shue's The Nerd.
 He has also played Judas three times in a church production of The Last Supper Tableau and played lead roll in church productions of The Case of the Mysterious Benefactor and Debtors Prison.
 He has also played various character parts (a murderous Mexican gardener, a drunk father who beats up his son for laughs, Caesar's murderer Brutus, a small-town radio DJ, and another melodrama villain) in different incarnations of the Garrigan Extravaganza, a variety show that brings together students, faculty, and alumni.
 He has also done interpretive poetry readings at the Extravaganza.

 Mr. Burrow also very much enjoys watching dramatic productions.
 He especially likes musicals, and in recent years he has had the opportunity to see many Broadway touring companies.
-His favorite big-name shows are Chicago (which he saw at the Schubert Theatre in its namesake city) Hairspray (which he saw at Chicago's Oriental Theatre), Urinetown (a musical parody, which he saw in the Stoner Theatre in Des Moines), Come from Away (which he saw at the Elgin Theatre i Toronto), Kinky Boots (which he saw at the Civic Theatre in Auckland), and The Christmas Schooner presented by the theatre that debuted the show, the Bailiwick on the north side of Chicago.
+His favorite big-name shows are Chicago (which he first saw at the Schubert Theatre in its namesake city) Hairspray (which he saw at Chicago's Oriental Theatre), Urinetown (a musical parody, which he saw in the Stoner Theatre in Des Moines), Come from Away (which he saw at the Elgin Theatre i Toronto), Kinky Boots (which he saw at the Civic Theatre in Auckland), and The Christmas Schooner presented by the theatre that debuted the show, the Bailiwick on the north side of Chicago.
 Among non-musicals, his favorites are the math-centered drama Proof (which he also saw at the Schubert) and a tale of friendship called Lonely Planet (which he saw at the Commonweal Theatre in Lanesboro, Minnesota).

 In addition to stage drama, Mr. Burrow has seen a variety of music and dance productions.
 He has seen ballet in Moscow , Vancouver, and Chicago, folk and modern dance presentations in Kiev, Minsk, Mexico City, Cuzco, Seville, Reykjavik, Honolulu, and Ottawa, opera in St. Louis, the Boston Pops and the Alaska Symphony Orchestras, and vocal presentations too numerous to name in venues ranging from auditoriums to churches to bars.

-David Burrow as the Ghost of Christmas Past and Bob Cratchit in two separate productions of A Christmas Carol
+David Burrow as the Ghost of Christmas Past and Bob Cratchit

 David Burrow as the villain in The Belle of Bisbee